AdobeDocs/commerce-php/src/pages/developer/prepare/extension-lifecycle.md

 ### Data upgrade

-Magento executes the data upgrade class when it detects an earlier version in the `data_version` field for the module in the `setup_module` table.
+The applicationexecutes the data upgrade class when it detects an earlier version in the `data_version` field for the module in the `setup_module` table.
 The purpose of this class is to fix corrupted data or populate a new data field after a schema change.

 | **Class name** | `UpgradeData`            |